Proposal for an optical interferometric measurement of the gravitational red-shift with satellite systems: Description of the proposal and of the Doppler-cancellation scheme

 \section{Description of the proposal and of the Doppler-cancellation scheme}

 A possible setup for our proposal is sketched in Fig.~\ref{figure-scheme} and is based on the satellite interferometry experiment realized in~\cite{padova:16}.
-Such an interferometric measurement is obtained by sending a light pulse through a cascade of two fiber-based Mach Zehnder interferometers (MZIs) of equal temporal imbalance $\tau_l := nl/c$, with $l$ denoting the length of the delay line and $n$ the refractive index of the fiber.
-After the first MZI the pulse is split into two temporal modes, called \emph{short} ($\mathcal{S}$) and \emph{long} ($\mathcal{L}$) depending on the path taken in the first MZI.
+Such an interferometric measurement is obtained by sending a light pulse through a cascade of two fiber-based Mach Zehnder interferometers (MZIs) of equal temporal imbalance {$\tau_l$.} After the first MZI the pulse is split into two temporal modes, called \emph{short} ($\mathcal{S}$) and \emph{long} ($\mathcal{L}$) depending on the path taken in the first MZI.
 The equal imbalance of the two MZIs guarantees that the two pulses are recombined at the output of the second MZI, where they are detected.
 The combination of the possible paths the pulses may take leads to a characteristic detection pattern comprising three possible arrival times for each pulse.
 The first (third) peak corresponds to the pulses that took the $\mathcal{S}$ ($\mathcal{L}$) path in both the MZIs, while the mid peak is due to the pulse that took the $\mathcal{S}$ path in the first interferometer and the $\mathcal{L}$ path in the subsequent one, or viceversa.
 Hence, interference is expected only in the central peak, due to the indistinguishability of the two possibilities.

+Such an interference is modulated by the phase-difference $\varphi$ accrued in the propagation by the two interfering paths, that depends on the relative motion between the ground station (GS) and the spacecraft (SC), as depicted in Fig.~\ref{figure-scheme}, and on the difference in gravitational potentials, as we will detail in the following.
+From the ratio of the intensity of the central peak to the lateral ones an estimation of $\varphi$ can be obtained~\cite{padova:16}.
+To realize this interferometric measurement, the coherence time of the source $\tau_c$ must be, at the same time, much shorter than the temporal imbalance $\tau_l \approx \tau_l^{\rm GS} \approx \tau_l^{\rm SC}$ introduced by the single delay line, and longer than the mismatch $\Delta\tau_l := \tau_l^{\rm SC} - \tau_l^{\rm GS}$ between the two interferometers (which cannot be perfectly identical), i.e.

+We will show in Appendix~\ref{appendix_details} how the setting of the source can be chosen such that Eq.~\eqref{inequality_source} is satisfied.